SongshGeo/shifting_baseline/docs/api/calibration.md

 # Calibration Module

-The `past1000.calibration` module provides comprehensive tools for evaluating the accuracy and reliability of climate reconstruction data through mismatch analysis and statistical validation.
+The `shifting_baseline.calibration` module provides comprehensive tools for evaluating the accuracy and reliability of climate reconstruction data through mismatch analysis and statistical validation.

 ## Overview